 As electricity is priced like any commodity, it rises and falls according to demand.
 A Megawatt Hour of power (the electric industry equivalent of a barrel of oil) costs your supplier more when you’re cooking oven chips at 7pm than it does when you’re tucked up in bed.

 This is where it gets clever.
-Many electric car owners will already know that suppliers like OVO Energy offer a much cheaper ‘off-peak’ rate which can be a fraction of the usual peak rate.
+Many electric car owners will already know that suppliers offer a much cheaper ‘off-peak’ rate which can be a fraction of the usual peak rate.
 The reason why electricity is so much cheaper at night is that there’s very little demand (most of us are in bed) and generators such as wind farms and hydroelectric keep on spinning regardless of whether the sun is up.

 V2G makes renewable power sources more efficient